 QGIS aims to be an easy-to-use GIS, providing common functions and features.
 The initial goal was to provide a GIS data viewer.
 QGIS has reached the point in its evolution where it is being used by many for their daily GIS data viewing needs.
-QGIS supports a number of raster and vector data formats, with new format support easily added using the plugin architecture (see Appendix A for a full list of currently supported data formats).
+QGIS supports a number of raster and vector data formats, with new format support easily added using the plugin architecture.

 QGIS is released under the GNU General Public License (GPL).
 Developing QGIS under this license means that you can inspect and modify the source code, and guarantees that you, our happy user, will always have access to a GIS program that is free of cost and can be freely modified.
-You should have received a full copy of the license with your copy of QGIS, and you also can find it in Appendix C.
+You should have received a full copy of the license with your copy of QGIS, and you also can find it in Appendix A.